 Finally, it is important to mention that there might be difficulties in identifying bullying in the context of adolescent behaviour.
-For example, staff might misjudge when young people are fighting in a play situations.
+For example, staff might misjudge young people's interactive physical behaviour (e.g. fighting in a play situation).
 In addition, staff tends to punish with sanctions rather than tackling the root causes of bullying (Youth Justice Board & National Children's Bureau, 2008, p. xi; Ombudsman for Juveniles and Young People Ireland, 2011, p.
 54; Children's Rights Alliance for England, 2012a, p.
 39).

-In the reports regarding institutions of juvenile offenders, one will not find much information on violence by adult inmates towards juveniles; likewise the respondents have not indicated that this is an issue of concern.
-This is related to the separation of adults from juveniles, as also provided by article 37 (c) CRC, and the establishment of specific facilities for juveniles.
-At the same time, non-segregation has been observed in several Member States, including by The Commissioner for Human Rights of the Council of Europe, the UN Committee on the Rights of the Child and the CPT (Children's Rights Alliance for England, 2012b; Children's Rights Alliance for England, 2012a, p.
-45; Council of Europe, 2012, p.
+In the reports regarding institutions for juvenile offenders, one will not find much information on the issue of violence by adult inmates towards juveniles; likewise the respondents have not reported this is as an issue of concern.
+In light of this it is important to highlight that international standards proclaim that juveniles should be kept separately from adults (art.
+37 (c) CRC; see also rule 59.1ff European rules for juvenile offenders).
+At the same time, non-segregation has been observed in several Member States by the Commissioner for Human Rights of the Council of Europe, the UN Committee on the Rights of the Child and the CPT (Children's Rights Alliance for England, 2012b; Children's Rights Alliance for England, 2012a, p.
+45; Council of Europe, 2012a, p.
 15).
-Particularly sixteen and seventeen year olds might very well end up in (young) adult facilities (e.g. if transferred to adult court if they committed a serious offence) (Ombudsman for Juveniles and Young people Ireland, 2011, p.
+Particularly sixteen and seventeen year olds may end up in (young) adult facilities (e.g. if transferred to adult court if they committed a serious offence) (Ombudsman for Juveniles and Young people Ireland, 2011, p.
 28; Kinderrechtencommisariaat, 2009, p.
 188; Kuanliang, 2008, 1187).
 Juveniles run the risk of being subjected to violence by adult inmates in these facilities.
-Non-segregation of juveniles and adults can have serious consequences for the safety of juveniles and their well-being (The Joint Report, 2012, p 10; Kinderrechtencommisariaat, 2009, p.
+However, if young adults are placed in institutions for juvenile offenders (or kept there after they initially entered these institutions through the juvenile justice system; see e.g. rule 59.3 European Rules for juvenile offenders), they may also be a risk for the younger inmates.
+In general, non-segregation of juveniles and adults can have serious consequences for the safety of juveniles and their well-being (The Joint Report, 2012, p 10; Kinderrechtencommisariaat, 2009, p.
 88).